tpm-rs/.github/profile/README.md

 The short version of all the paperwork boils down to this:

-* This is an Open Source Apache-2 Licensed Project,
+* This is an Open Source Apache-2 Licensed Project.
 * We are sponsored by Trusted Computing Group, Microsoft and Google.
 * We're not jerks, don't be one.
 * Have Fun!